Edited by: Keri Stooksbury

 This borderline abusive behavior has resulted largely in fewer people getting retention offers, so it’s pretty much only a good idea to ask for a retention offer if it makes sense, which is usually when an annual fee is posted to your account.

-There are so many phenomenal choices for American Express credit cards, and it truly is one of the best brands.
+There are so many phenomenal choices when it comes to the best Amex credit cards, and American Express is truly one of the best brands.
 If you’re considering closing your Amex cards, follow these steps to see if there is a retention offer available for your Amex card.

 Hot Tip: After your retention phone call, you’ll usually get an email confirming your continued card membership, which gives you proof of the retention offer.
 Keep track of that for your records in case anything happens!